 In 2010, Congress passed the Healthy, Hunger-Free Kids Act of 2010 (Sec.
 204 of Public Law 111-296), and added new provisions for local school wellness policies related to implementation, evaluation, and publicly reporting on progress of local school wellness policies.

-On February 26, the proposed rule for wellness policies was published in the Federal Register.
-Read more about it and comment before the public comment period closes on April 28, 2014.
+On February 26, 2014, the proposed rule for wellness policies was published in the Federal Register.
+The public comment period closed on April 28, 2014.

 - As of School Year 2006-2007, all districts were required to establish a local school wellness policy.

 - For School Year 2013-2014, LEAs are encouraged to continue reviewing and assessing their local wellness policies and implementing the new requirements.
 State agencies will be selecting between two options for the Administrative Review, and LEAs will be held accountable for local school wellness policy implementation, assessment, and public updates.